Permanent Collection Dartmouth Hitchcock Medical Center

 Years ago, my husband, Werner, and I became very familiar with Norris Cotton Cancer Center’s Hematology-Oncology Corridor at Dartmouth-Hitchcock Medical Center where Werner received treatment for esophageal cancer.

-Years ago, I walked the corridors at Dartmouth-Hitchcock Medical Center with my husband who was treated for esophageal cancer.
-We became very familiar with the corridor to Hematology-Oncology.
 We always stopped to admire the artwork displayed on the walls along our route.
-My husband often said, “Your paintings should hang here.”
-I chuckled.
+Werner often said, “Your paintings should hang here.”
+I always chuckled.

-When his cancer progressed to terminal so did the frequent hospital stays.
-During our final journey together, his hospital room became home for us, and a living room welcome place for family and friends.
-On the warm June days, my husband often said, “It is good for you to go out doors for a walk.”
+When his cancer progressed to the final stage so did the frequent hospital stays.
+During our last journey together, his hospital room became home for us, and a living room and a welcome place for family and friends.
+On the warm June days, he said, “It is good for you to go outdoors for a walk.”
 I did.

-Along one path I a sculpture of a blue lady. caught my attention.
+Along one path a blue lady sculpture caught my attention.
 I stopped to admire her.
-Struck by her defiant yet graceful stance with hand on her hip and her chin-up, I spoke to her.
-“Something happened in your life too, and you also waiting and look for someone.”
+Her defiant yet graceful stance struck me with her hand on her hip and her chin-up.
+I spoke to her as if she could hear.
+“Something happened in your life too, and you also wait and look for someone.”

-My pastel of The Blue Lady and the story behind why I painted her now hangs in the new Hematology-Oncology Reception at the North Entrance of Dartmouth-Hitchcock Medical Center in memory of my husband.
-Perhaps it will encourage someone else looks and waits for someone.
+My pastel of The Blue Lady shown on this page and the story behind why I painted her now hangs in the new Hematology-Oncology Reception located at the North Entrance of Dartmouth-Hitchcock Medical Center.
+The painting hangs in memory of my husband, Werner Zwahlen, an inspiration to all of us who knew him.